jeromecoupe/webstoemp/src/blogposts/2019-05-06-blazing-fast-images-resisizes-with-sharp-gulp.md

 For any project I have worked on lately, Sharp has proven to be the fastest and most flexible option available.
 If you like numbers, check out the [performance benchmarks available on their website](https://sharp.pixelplumbing.com/en/stable/performance/).

 Just to give you an idea, all image thumbnails for this website get generated in 38 milliseconds only.
-Depending on your requirements and the scale of your project, that `resizeImages` task could easily be made incremental.
+Depending on your requirements and the scale of your project, that `resizeImages` task could easily be made incremental, which would make it even faster.